-- Danger/Warning labels shall be affixed to each piece of the following electrical equipment, as indicated in NFPA 70 Art.110.16 and NFPA 70E: switchboards, panel boards, industrial control panels, meter socket enclosures, motor control centers, are fused and non-fused disconnects that are likely to require examination, adjustment, servicing, or maintenance while energized. - CN26-3: Dedicated rooms shall be provided for electrical.
+- Danger/Warning labels shall be affixed to each piece of the following electrical equipment, as indicated in NFPA 70 Art.110.16 and NFPA 70E: switchboards, panel boards, industrial control panels, meter socket enclosures, motor control centers, are fused and non-fused disconnects that are likely to require examination, adjustment, servicing, or maintenance while energized. - 2.
+CN26-3: Dedicated rooms shall be provided for electrical.
 Each room's access must be located directly off a main corridor or common area.
 Electrical distribution rooms shall be stacked and each floor provided with a dedicated room for service. - 3.
 All building service disconnects shall be break glass 30mm operator type. - 4.
 The main disconnect emergency shunt buttons shall be provided on the exterior of the building where the service disconnect is not directly accessible from the outside.
 The main electrical room shall be on the ground floor near the utility transformer on an exterior wall.

 - 5. Three pole breakers shall be used only for machinery-type equipment. - 6.
 All individual circuits shall have a means of single disconnect (one (1) breaker), and each individual circuit must have its own neutral.
 This also applies to powered open office furniture systems. - 7.
-Electrical panel boards and electrical disconnects below 600 VAC that are placed outdoors shall be minimum NEMA 250 Outdoor Type 4X rated stainless steel.
-If different types of stainless are available they shall be of type 316.
-For all other electrical equipment they shall be a minimum of NEMA 3R.
+Electrical disconnects below 600 VAC that are placed outdoors shall be minimum NEMA 250 Outdoor Type 4X rated stainless steel.
 Indoor disconnects shall be minimum steel, NEMA Type 1 rated.
 Indoor areas subject to high dust or humidity, harsh chemicals, or similar hazards, such as found in some research and mechanical spaces, shall be minimum steel, NEMA Type 3 or 3X as appropriate, or as requested by UES during design review.
 All disconnects shall be capable of being locked.
 Materials for service loads greater than 600 VAC shall be coordinated with the AVP of UES during design. - 8.
 Electrical switchboards below 600 VAC shall be installed as outlined below by location.
 Materials for service loads greater than 600 VAC shall be coordinated with the AVP of UES during design.
 Indoor enclosures shall be minimum steel, NEMA Type 1.
 Areas subject to high dust or humidity, harsh chemicals, or similar hazards will require a higher NEMA rating as requested by UES for specific locations during design.
-Indoor enclosures shall include the following: - Switchboard framework is to be formed, cold gauge steel, rigidly welded and bolted together to support all cover plates, bussing, and component devices during shipping and installation. - Each switchboard section shall have an individual removable plate for installation and termination of conduit.
+Indoor enclosures shall include the following: - Switchboard framework is to be formed, cold gauge steel, rigidly welded and bolted together to support all cover plates, bussing, and component devices during shipping and installation. - Each switchboard section shall have an individual removable plate for installation and termination of conduit. - The wireway front covers are to be hinged to permit access to the fusible switches load side terminals without removing the covers.
+All front plates used for mounting meters, selector switches, or other front mounted devices shall be hinged with all wiring installed and laced with flexibility on the hinged side.

-- The wireway front covers are to be hinged to permit access to the fusible switches load side terminals without removing the covers.
-All front plates used for mounting meters, selector switches, or other front mounted devices shall be hinged with all wiring installed and laced with flexibility on the hinged side. - All closure plates shall be screw removable. - The enclosure and closure plate finish shall be factory-applied manufacturer's standard gray over a rust-inhibiting primer on treated metal surface.
+- All closure plates shall be screw removable. - The enclosure and closure plate finish shall be factory-applied manufacturer's standard gray over a rust-inhibiting primer on treated metal surface.

-Outdoor Enclosures shall be minimum NEMA Type 3R, 4 steel, or 4X stainless where additional ratings may be requested by UES during design, should site conditions warrant it, with the following details:
+Outdoor Enclosures shall be minimum NEMA Type 3R, additional ratings may be requested by UES during design, should site conditions warrant it, with the following details: